havenwood/lattice/README.md

   as its resource framework.

 * Cells: Lattice's go-to domain model object.
 Cells represent data dependencies of resources, or are resources themselves.
-Every Cell is a Cellulid actor, which makes them multithreaded and allows them to compute in parallel (at least on modern Ruby interpreters such as JRuby and Rubinius which don't have a Global Interpreter Lock).
+Every Cell is a Celluloid actor, which makes them multithreaded and allows them to compute in parallel (at least on modern Ruby interpreters such as JRuby and Rubinius which don't have a Global Interpreter Lock).
 They can also do scatter/gather-type I/O operations, making